Last Updated: August 1, 2024

 Amanda Edwards/Getty Images

-Kirby's role in the 1984 satire film "This is Spinal Tap" as character Tommy Pischedda further elevated his profile in Hollywood.
+Kirby's role in the 1984 satire film "This is Spinal Tap" as Tommy Pischedda further elevated his profile in Hollywood.
 The film has gone on to become a cult classic.
 The same year, he also appeared in the film "Birdy" and in two episodes of "Buchanan High."
 In 1985, he was cast in the film "Flesh and Blood."
 His next film role came in 1987 when he appeared in "Tin Men" as the character Mouse.
-Kirby also appeared in the popular film "Good Morning, Vietnam" as Lt.
+Bruno also appeared in the popular film "Good Morning, Vietnam" as Lt.
 Steven Hauk.

 Kirby was busy in 1989.
 He appeared in three films – "Bert Rigby, You're a Fool," "When Harry Met Sally…," and "We're No Angels."
-He also was cast as recurring character Brad Brillnick on the show "It's Garry Shandling's Show."
+He was also cast as the recurring character Brad Brillnick on "It's Garry Shandling's Show."
 He appeared in eight total episodes between 1989 and 1990.
 In 1990, he was cast in the film "The Freshman."
-The next year, he appeared in the popular comedy film "City Slickers" and in an episode of "Tales from the Crypt."
+The next year, Bruno appeared in the popular comedy film "City Slickers" and in an episode of "Tales from the Crypt."
 In 1992, he appeared in the television movie "Mastergate" and in the film "Hoffa."
 The next year, he had roles in "Golden Gate" and appeared on an episode of "Frasier."
 He also began making appearances on "The Larry Sanders Show."

 In 1995, Kirby was cast as Swifty in "The Basketball Diaries" and also made an appearance in an episode of "Homicide: Life on the Street."
 The next year, he appeared in the film "Sleepers" and appeared in "Mad About You."
 In 1997, he was cast in "Donnie Brasco" as Nicky Santora.
-A couple of years later, he appeared in the 1999 films "A Slipping-Down Life," "Spy Games," and "Stuart Little."
+A few years later, he appeared in the 1999 films "A Slipping-Down Life," "Spy Games," and "Stuart Little."
 He also was cast in an episode of "Happily Ever After: Fairy Tales for Every Child."

 Personal Life and Death

 On September 29, 2003, Kirby married Lynn Sellers.
-Kirby was a fan of Frank Sinatra and also enjoyed playing softball.
+Kirby was a fan of Frank Sinatra and enjoyed playing softball.
 He was also strongly allergic to horses and needed to have daily allergy shots administered while on the set of "City Slickers."
 The allergy was so severe that it was the reason he declined to return for the sequel of the film.

 On August 14, 2006, at the age of 57, Kirby passed away from complications related to leukemia.